-Between 1611 and 1613, the Lutherans of Prague began building the Church of St. Trinity at the foot of Petřín Hill, marking the first Baroque church in the city.
-However, after the Czech uprising was crushed in the Battle of White Mountain in 1618, the church was handed over to the Carmelite order, who rededicated it to the Madonna of Strakonice, credited with helping win the battle.
+Between 1611 and 1613, Prague’s Lutherans began building the Church of the Holy Trinity at the foot of Petřín Hill, which became the first Baroque church in the city.
+However, after the Czech uprising was crushed at the Battle of White Mountain in 1620, the church was handed over to the Carmelite order, who rededicated it to the Madonna of Strakonice, credited with helping win the battle.
 It was then renamed the Church of Our Lady Victorious.

 Interior of the Church of Our Lady Victorious in Prague, showcasing the grand baroque-style nave with wooden pews, ornate altars, and gilded decorative elements.

-Inside the church, visitors can see a copy of the Madonna of Strakonice (the original in a fire in the Church of St. Paul in Rome) and works by Peter Brandl or sculptures by Jan Jiří Bendl.
+Inside the church, visitors can see a copy of the Madonna of Strakonice (the original was destroyed in a fire at the Church of St. Paul in Rome) and works by Peter Brandl or sculptures by Jan Jiří Bendl.
 However, the church’s most famous attraction is the Infant Jesus of Prague.

 Close-up of the gilded altar inside the Church of Our Lady Victorious in Prague, featuring the iconic statue of the Infant Jesus of Prague.